Create VMs with KVM on Oracle Linux

 sudo virsh net-dhcp-leases --network default

-Note: Depending on how quickly the virtual machine starts, you may need to run the command again to display the IP address.
+Note: Depending on how quickly the virtual machine starts, you may need to rerun the command to display the IP address.

 sudo virsh domiflist vm-01

-12. Copy the MAC address from the previous output and provide in the following command.
+14. Copy the MAC address from the previous output and provide it in the following command.

 sudo virsh net-dhcp-leases --network default --mac <MAC_address>